 Latest on Junto

-Today, I finally published the 8,500-word deep dive note of Alibaba.
-Like our other company notes and anything related to the specific investment decisions we make, it’s restricted to Junto members.
+Today, I finally published the 8,500-word write-up of Alibaba.
+Like my other company write-ups and anything related to the specific investment decisions I make, it’s restricted to Junto members.
 You can learn more about the Junto membership and the additional benefits of joining the greatest value investing membership on the internet here.

 Ling’s plan bewildered some of his associates and much of the financial community, but there was little arguing with his success.
 Those who know Ling well say he’s always been hard to follow because of the lightning-like pace of his thinking.
 “He does take a lot for granted, and he skips a lot,” says Jim Lawson.
 “When he’s conceptualizing, he can lose people in a minute.”
 Securities lawyer William Tinsley, a Ling associate since the LTV days, recalls meetings in which directors would nod in apparent understanding as Ling outlined another innovative plan.
 Then, when the meeting broke up, some frustrated director would turn to Tinsley or someone else with a reputation for deciphering Ling: “Damn it, what did he say?
 Explain it to me.”